buddhist-uni/buddhist-uni.github.io/_courses/function.md

 ### Supplementary Readings

-To get some diversity of voices, and to enrich our understanding, we supplement each chapter with some additional words.
+To get some diversity of voices, and to enrich our understanding, we supplement each chapter in _Buddhist Life_ with some additional words.
 Please read the following after each chapter:

 #### Part 1: Buddhist Life